rubocode/vision-lk/diagnosis/symptoms/ethnicity/index.md

 In a country strapped for resources, the struggle for resources often induces the grouping of individuals based on _ethnicity_, _language_ or _religion_.
 These often manifest as _ethnic rights_ or _religious freedom_ movements.

-At the core, these is just simple-minded commonality used as common grounds to demand the expectation of _justice_ or your _piece of the pie_.
-This line of thinking often, on the frontlines, demands a culture of totalitarian conservatism for the winning of demands.
+At the core, this is just simple-minded attempt to use common grounds to demand the expectation of _justice_ or your _piece of the pie_.
+This line of thinking often, on the frontlines, demands a culture of centralized planning for dividing up the pie.

 Once the demands are won, however, they still have to share the pie.
 This demands _subcategories_ or _subclasses_ and centralized planning, control and resource management based on group identity.
+This demands iconic totalitarian dictators with godly powers and wisdom - hello _Russia_, _China_ and _Cuba_, not to mention _North Korea_!.

-This approach to life results in _identity politics_, a complete mess of artificial, arbitrary and inflexible fragmentation of society.
+This approach to life also results in _identity politics_, a complete mess of artificial, arbitrary,  inflexible fragmentation of society primarily motivated by economic survival.
+Is that all life is — economic viability?
+Sad!

 The ultimate solution, however, is to move away from class identity and celebrate individual uniqueness.
 That requires a certain kind of culture — democratic liberalism coupled with market capitalism.